 Chef Parker works with local farmers to grow heirloom foods, some of which date back to the establishment of the Carolina colony.

 With innovative dishes combined with a deep understanding of South Carolina’s culinary roots, we left with a taste of what “South Carolina once was.”.

 Best Restaurant in Charleston for Breakfast: Hominy Grill

 The next morning, at Hominy Grill, one of Charleston’s beloved institutions, the discussion around Southern specialties, sourced locally and cooked innovatively continued.

-This time our breakfast companion was Natalie Dupree, the Queen of Southern Cuisine.
+This time our breakfast companion was Nathalie Dupree, the Queen of Southern Cuisine.
 She’s an award-winning author of 14 cookbooks about the American South.

-As we made our breakfast selection, Natalie took great pride in pointing us to some of her best South Carolina foods.
-We had fried chicken livers, fried okra, Southern biscuits, shrimp & grits and buttermilk pie.
+As we made our breakfast selection, Nathalie took great pride in pointing us to some of her best South Carolina foods.
+We had fried chicken livers, fried okra, Southern biscuits, shrimp & grits, and buttermilk pie.

 By this time, at our last stop in South Carolina, the pattern was clear.
 This was a state that has a tremendous appreciation for farm-to-table freshness.
 Even though Charleston is the best-known food city in the state, the movement extends beyond.

 For two non-U.S.natives, the trip through South Carolina was more than a culinary experience, it was a journey through time.